stat6250-w18/course-questions-wiki/week-10/README.md

 - *Question* (akrishnamurthy-stat6250): Can free format data be seperated by a delimiter other than blanks?
 - Question (ljiang11−stat6250): Can INFILE also import excel file?
 - Question (aguenane−stat6250): Will there be any error if field limiter is a character that occurs in data value?
-− ∗Question∗ (ldeng11−stat6250): How do you read the data file use other format like comma, -, other than the blank to seperate each fields?
+- *Question* (ldeng11−stat6250): How do you read the data file use other format like comma, -, other than the blank to seperate each fields?